terrainthesky-hub/terrainthesky-hub.github.io/_posts/2024-06-04-ChatGPT-Animator-Prompt-Design.md

 ![URL](/img/monkeyframes.png)

 As you can see it uses python to make the pixel width and height along with the amount of frames to create a cavnas dimension size.
 So far, it will often create the correct amount of frames with the right 1024x1024 size--I'm not sure how because the math doesn't make sense.
-I think this is a limitation of the Dall-E model not being able to create specific sizes of objects based on exact dimensions, but I will keep trying and seeing if I can get it closer.
-Here's my current prompt:
+I think this is a limitation of the Dall-E model not being able to create specific sizes of objects based on exact dimensions.
+Here's that current prompt:

 Use python to multiply the specified width and height in pixels times the amount frames mentioned and pass that answer as the dimensions for the canvas size in your Dall-E prompt